Divyansh-321/exocentric-navigation-system/README.md

 The system exhibits specific deterministic behaviors under edge-case conditions and sensor failure:

 * **Out-of-Bounds State Loss:** The operational workspace is strictly bounded by the calibrated homography matrix.
 If the robot travels outside this mapped coordinate space (e.g., into the unmapped camera periphery), visual tracking immediately fails.
 The system is designed to fail safely: it halts state estimation and broadcasts a continuous `X` (STOP) pulse over UDP to prevent runaway actuation.
 * **Scale-Dependent Padding Variance:** Obstacle avoidance relies on static spatial padding added to YOLOv8 bounding boxes.
-Because the homography is calibrated using a flat physical reference , any significant change in the camera's height or the height of the physical obstacles alters the perspective scale.
+Because the homography is calibrated using a flat physical reference, any significant change in the camera's height or the height of the physical obstacles alters the perspective scale.
 In edge cases, this perspective distortion results in insufficient obstacle inflation, occasionally allowing the robot to clip the edges of taller objects.
 * **Dynamic Obstacle Occlusion:** Since the system relies entirely on exocentric overhead vision, if an obstacle physically occludes the robot from the camera's view, the Kalman filter will attempt to predict the robot's trajectory.
 However, prolonged occlusion will cause state drift, eventually requiring a system reset.

 ---